tazama-lf/docs/Guides/demo-ui-guide.md

 #### Display Format <!-- omit in toc -->
 The Tazama Demo UI is desgined to be browser-based and presented in a single-page 'dashboard' in full HD (1080p) or greater resolution with an aspect ratio of 16:9.

 ## 2. Demo deployment instructions

 The demo UI can be deployed as an optional addon for a public deployment in which case it will include Rule-901 and Typology-999.
 The demo UI is deployed by default with the full service deployment option.
 Follow the guide in the [Full-Stack-Docker-Tazama repository](https://github.com/tazama-lf/Full-Stack-Docker-Tazama)

-## 3. Access the demo UI
+## 3. Access the Demo UI

-The Demo UI can be accessed via browser via localhost
+Once the Demo UI has been deployed as part of the Full Stack Docker deployment, the Demo UI can be accessed via browser via localhost

 ```
 localhost:3001